 22 – President Ford escapes assassination for the second time in 17 days when a woman fires a gun at him as he leaves a hotel in San Francisco.
 His assailant is Sarah Jane Moore.

-24 – Britons Dougal Haston and Doug Scott are the first to climb Everest by the south-west face.
+24 – Britons Dougal Haston and Doug Scott are the first to climb Everest by the previously unclimbed south-west face.

 28 – Three armed men take seven people hostage in a basement storeroom of the Knightsbridge Spaghetti House in London.
-The siege lasted for six days.
-The demoralised robbers and their captives emerged unharmed.
-The robbers subsequently received long jail sentences.
+The siege lasts for six days until the demoralised robbers and their captives emerge unharmed.
+The robbers – Franklin Davies, Wesley Dick and Anthony Gordon Munroe – subsequently receive long jail sentences.

 29 – Soul singer Jackie Wilson suffers a stroke onstage in Cherry Hill, New Jersey, and falls into a coma from which he will never recover.
 Wilson dies in January 1984 after nine years in the coma.